 Now let’s get started with our step by step guide —

-First and foremost thing is that you need to create is DigitalOcean account.
+The first and foremost thing is that you need to create is the DigitalOcean account.
 Just signup using your existing email ID and password.
 You also have the option to sign up with Google SSO and GitHub Login.

-Bonus: If you sign up using my DigitalOcean referral, you will get a $50 credits which are valid for 30 days.
+Bonus: If you sign up using my DigitalOcean referral, you will get a $50 credit which is valid for 30 days.

 After completing your registration and filling other details, just spin a new and latest stable Ubuntu cloud server droplet.

 You can follow this comprehensive guide to Create Ubuntu Cloud Server and watch this video tutorial below.

 In the article and video tutorial on creating ubuntu cloud in DigitalOcean, you will learn:

 - What is DigitalOcean cloud and how reliable is service?